 Did you love summer camp when you were a kid?
 (I sure did!).

 Some of my favorite memories as a kid were from summer camp.
-I loved staying in a tent or cabin, slurping slushies, singing fun songs, making s’mores around the campfire and learning all kinds of new things by experiencing them first hand.
+I loved staying in a tent or cabin, slurping slushies, singing songs, making s’mores and learning all kinds of new things by experiencing them first hand.
 I can still remember making that plaster casting of a deer print, singing camp songs and learning how to start a fire.
 I loved it so much I became a 4-H camp counselor when I was a teen and then spent many hours volunteering at Scout Camps with my kids as an adult.
 Now, I am so fortunate that I get to direct and teach youth entrepreneur camps each summer.

 Summer Camp is a great way for kids to experience and learn things they may not have the opportunity to in school.